FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 That's it.
 The user feels like they are registering and logging into TWGTL directly, but in fact, TWGTL is delegating this all to the OAuth server.
 The user is none-the-wiser so this is why we call this mode *Local login and registration*.

 <<IMAGE OR VIDEO HERE MAYBE?>>

+This mode has implications for some of the security best practices.
+In particular, the [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) Best Current Practices (BCP) recommends against using a webview:

+> This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests...

+This is because the "embedded user-agents", also known as webviews, are under control of the mobile application developer in a way that the system browser is not.

+If you are operating in a mode where the OAuth server is under a different party's control, such as the third-party login that we'll cover next, this prohibition makes sense.
+But in the local mode, you control everything.
+In that case, the chances of a malicious webview being able to do extra damage is minimal, and must be weighed against the user interface issues associated with popping out to a system browser for authentication.

 ### Third-party login and registration